Regardless of your area of interest, you'll find a wide range of research

 projects, and Furman students can often be found presenting their papers at regional and national

 conferences.
-In addition to the Furman Advantage program, our department also
+In addition to Furman's summer research and internship fellowship program, our department also

 provides funding for research.
 Past research projects conducted by our majors include: